-Stephen Clibborn is a Lecturer in the University of Sydney Business School in the Discipline of Work and Organisational Studies.
+Stephen Clibborn is an Associate Lecturer in the University of Sydney Business School in the Discipline of Work and Organisational Studies.
 He is also an experienced employment lawyer.

-Stephen's core research interests are in the area of international management in multinational corporations, with a particular focus on the influence of politics and power on the international transfer of practices between different institutional and market settings.
+Stephen's core research interests are the workplace rights and experiences of low-waged migrant workers, both with and without work authorisation, and international management in multinational corporations, with a particular focus on the influence of politics and power on the international transfer of practices between different institutional and market settings.

 He has extensive industry experience including in Australia as a senior associate in a national commercial law firm, and in the United States as a legal manager in the headquarters of a multinational corporation in the fast moving consumer goods sector, as well as in a not-for-profit organisation representing the interests of low-waged and unemployed workers.